National Space Centre (England): Digital visualisation

 The centre's own digital visualisation team, NSC Creative, make all the "fulldome" planetarium shows shown at the centre.
 By 2011, NSC Creative fulldome shows are playing in over 220 planetaria in 27 countries worldwide.
 These productions include the official International Year of Astronomy (IYA2009) planetarium show "We are Astronomers" which was funded by the UK Science and Technology Facilities Council (STFC).

 Near Earth Objects Information Centre

 The NEO Information Centre's launch was announced in January 2002 by the science minister, Lord Sainsbury.
 Based at the National Space Centre in Leicester, it was set up as part of the UK Government's response to the report of the task force on Potentially Hazardous Near Earth Objects.
 It provided information to the public, media, educators and scientists on Near Earth Objects, the science behind them and the potential hazard they pose to life on Earth.

 Government funding for the NEO Information Centre was not renewed in 2010 and the Leicester-based Centre was closed.
 Monitoring of near-Earth objects is currently undertaken by the Spaceguard Centre.

 Events

-Apollo program astronaut and moonwalker Buzz Aldrin visited the Space Centre in June 2005.